 5. Overwatch – $3.37 million

 It’s been another good year for Overwatch eSports.
 The premier competition – the Overwatch League – is in its second season and continues to attract excellent viewing figures.
 We’re three-quarters of the way through the season with the big prize still to play for.
-Despite that, there have still been serious cash up for grabs.
+Despite that, there has still been serious cash up for grabs.

 Overwatch players have received $3.35 million with a third of that coming from the first half of the Overwatch League.
 There are some other major prize pools up for grabs in a second-tier competition.
 Overwatch Contenders is a global series of leagues that has paid out over $2 million in prize money so far this year.